seut/scribe-buildout-userspace/README.rst

 Scribe Buildout
 ===============

-This is a sandboxed install of "Scribe".
+This is a sandboxed install of "Scribe" https://github.com/facebook/scribe/ .
 Since now it is aimed to work on MacOSX Lion.
 Should be working on other OSX as well, for linux at least the include prefix differs.

 The special thing about this buildout is that it does not install any global files and has no interaction besides the ports to